JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-3-operating-system/glossary.md

-# 📘 Glossary – Module 3: Operating System
+# 📘 Glossary — Module 3 Operating System

+> Short definitions you can quote in interviews.
+See also: [examples](examples.md).

 ### Operating System (OS)
 System software that manages hardware resources and provides services for applications.